Mayank-Sharma-30/Solidity_Assignment/README.md

 After that, we are mapping addresses to unsigned integers.

 Then there are two functions mint and burn.

-Mint function has two parameters address and value .
+Mint Function :- Mint function has two parameters address and value .
 Mint function increases the total supply by the number and then it increases the sender's balance by a similar amount.

-Burn function is opposite to Mint function, Burn function decreases the total supply by the number and then decreases the sender's ;  balance by a similar amount.
+Burn Function :- Burn function is opposite to Mint function.It takes an address and value just like the mint functions.
+Burn function decreases the total supply by the number and then decreases the sender's ;  balance by a similar amount.
 It should follow the condition that balance of sender should be greater than the amount that is burned.

+As we see the complete functionality of the code depends on Mint and Burn function which are increasing and decreasing the total supply respectively.